IoT platform market as seen by the analysts

 considered for any manufacturing use case.

-The founders had a ‘manufacturing-centric’ view of the world,
+The founders had a ‘manufacturing-centric’ view of the world, leading them to create a nearly perfect product for this market.

 In addition, ThingWorx is very extensible, which means that